parrt/msan501-old/notes/myimport.md

 assert stats.mean(basketball)-6.453250 < epsilon
 ```

 Another, more sophisticated way to check our work is to check it against an existing library that we know works.
-Let's import our friend `numpy` that you will get very familiar with overtime.
-It has some built-in functions just like ours but also has `isclose()` which is a shorthand for `stats.mean(football)-6.186750 < epsilon` that we used previously.
+Let's import our friend `numpy` that you will get very familiar with overtime. **Please refer to the [images project](../projects/images.pdf) for information on installing `numpy`.** It has some built-in functions just like ours but also has `isclose()` which is a shorthand for `stats.mean(football)-6.186750 < epsilon` that we used previously.
 Try this out:

 ```python
 import numpy as np  # lets us use np not numpy as a shorthand